Last month, KTN hosted an event in partnership with BEIS titled “Technology Showcase: Industrial Energy Transformation Fund” in Manchester.

 One of KTN’s first in-person events since the height of the pandemic, the event provided Fatima and I the opportunity to get away from our laptops and hear how the UK’s manufacturing industry is transitioning to achieve Net Zero.
 KTN and BEIS use our platform and data, so we thought it would be interesting to find out more about how KTN and BEIS work with companies to support their growth while adapting to the challenges of climate change.

 We’ve recently published RTICs for Net Zero and Advanced Manufacturing.
 My ambition is always about publishing the most complete datasets on strategically important sectors, so it’s key to experience first-hand the businesses operating in the space.
-In our Welcome Guide, Tom and I have written about our process for defining the emerging economy through our taxonomies but there’s only so much we can understand from our desks.
+Tom and I have previously written about our process for defining the emerging economy through our taxonomies but there’s only so much we can understand from our desks.
 These events provide the analyst (in this case, me) much more than classifying businesses using our platform by showcasing how each industry is evolving.

 The Industrial Energy Transformation Fund